 - Have made a significant contribution to cancer prevention and control research or practice

 Nomination Procedure and Deadline

-Nominations for the 2015 ASCO-American Cancer Society Award and Lecture are now open.
+Nominations for the 2016 ASCO-American Cancer Society Award and Lecture are now closed.

-Candidates for the award will be considered by the ASCO Special Awards Selection Committee.
-The committee will consider all nominations as they have been submitted.
-After careful deliberations by the committee, its recommendations will be forwarded to the Board of Directors for final approval.
+Candidates for the award are considered by the ASCO Special Awards Selection Committee.
+The committee considers all nominations as they have been submitted; recommendations are then forwarded to the Board of Directors for final approval.

 Generously supported by the American Cancer Society.